-Last weekend was the May SAT.
-Many high school juniors took the SAT for the first time.
+Many high school juniors either took the SAT for the first time in March or will be taking their first SAT in May.
 The first SAT can be an intimidating experience for students.
-Many juniors returned home feeling overwhelmed.
+Many juniors find taking the first SAT an intimidating experience.

 Here are five of the most common questions students have after their first SAT.

 - Should I cancel my scores?